jtorp/Demo001/README.md

-# 🚀 GitLab CI/CD Pipeline
+# 🚀 GitLab CI/CD Pipeline (self-hosted GitLab Runner)

-Basic example of a CI/CD pipeline with 3 stages, running via a custom GitLab Runner.
+A minimal demo of a GitLab CI pipeline (build → test → deploy) that runs on a **self-hosted GitLab Runner** to show how you orchestrate  pipelines when you control the runner.

+### Why?

+Becasue GitLab’s shared runners (hosted by GitLab.com, free/default ones):
+- have limited support for privileged operations like Docker-in-Docker (DinD) by defaul
+- come with a quota of free CI minutes on GitLab.com for Free tier private projects (e.g., ~ 400 minutes/month) Beyond you're paying 🤑
+- serve a shared pool of users/projects, so you may experience queueing

-## 🏗️ Overview
+## 🏗️ What to watch for

-This project demonstrates:
-- A basic GitLab CI/CD pipeline with build, test, and deploy stages.
+- You bear responsibility: ensure uptime, handle updates, scale your runners
-- A self-hosted GitLab Runner deployed on the cheapest AWS instance possible
+-  The demo uses cheap AWS instance(s).
+A self-hosted GitLab Runner deployed on the cheapest **AWS instance** might still have cost implications.
+But in a real world scenarios, you’d need cost monitoring, auto shutdown, maybe spot instances.
+  * ⚠️Using spot instances saves cost, but jobs may be killed mid-flight.
+Tag tolerable jobs vs critical ones; handle retries and/or interruptions.
-  * (⚠️ If *stop* a basic EC2 instance without an Elastic IP attached, AWS will assign a new public IP).
+  * ⚠️ If *stop* a basic EC2 instance without an Elastic IP attached, AWS will assign a new public IP.
-  *  (⚠️ If *reboot*, docker will survive but must re-run pipeline).
+  * ⚠️ If *reboot*, docker will survive but must re-run pipeline).
+On reboot, the IP remains (if not fully stopped) and Docker may persist, but your GitLab Runner process may not auto-start unless configured.
+  *  Security & Docker socket risk.
+Mounting ```bash/var/run/docker.sock ``` or running privileged containers carries host-level risks.
+It's your master key that open all door.
+Only allow trusted jobs or use more secure isolation patterns.
+So it is **okay** if we trust the job, but  what about future changes, what about drift,vul?

-## ☁️ Setting Up a Custom GitLab Runner: server to run jobs
+## ☁️ Setting Up a Custom GitLab Runner aka server to run jobs
-*GitLab’s shared runners (hosted by GitLab.com, free/default ones) don’t come with Docker-in-Docker (DinD) or privileged access by default.*

 ### 💸 Step 1: Launch the AWS EC2 Instance